 It’s estimated that over one million people from across the globe move to the US to live and work annually, so America tops the charts for the most popular destination for emigration.

 According to the National Association of Realtors, sales of existing properties have soared in the US, at the fastest rate in ten years.
 Growing consumer confidence and promising jobs figures in the country have boosted the property market.
-The average price of a property in January was $228,900, a 7.1 per cent increase on the previous year.
+The average price of a property in January was $228,900, a 7.1 percent increase from the previous year.

-Regularly ranked as a top country in which to live and work, Australia is home to many outdoor leisure pursuits, bustling financial centres, breathtaking beaches and stunning scenery.
+Regularly ranked as a top country in which to live and work, Australia is home to many outdoor leisure pursuits, bustling financial centers, breathtaking beaches, and stunning scenery.

 Australia is well-known for its quality of life and is the ideal location for those seeking an outdoor lifestyle.
-Australia is unrivalled for its wide variety of terrains, regions, cities, and even climates.
+Australia is unrivaled for its wide variety of terrains, regions, cities, and even climates.

 New home building approvals picked up in Australia in recent years, with 2016 a record year for new homes being built.
-There has been an uplift in interest from Chinese property investors in Australia in recent years, with a year on year increase in enquiries of 87% between 2015 and 2016.
-This provides a boost to the local property markets in Australia and off-plan investments encourage construction of new builds.
+There has been an uplift in interest from Chinese property investors in Australia in recent years, with a year-on-year increase in inquiries of 87% between 2015 and 2016.
+This provides a boost to the local property markets in Australia and off-plan investments encourage the construction of new builds.
 Property experts predict a boom in construction for the coming year.

 Sydney and Melbourne are the most popular cities for property buyers, with properties selling fast and rising property prices making them stand out above other Australian cities.
 Properties here tend to reach their listing price with ease, sometimes selling for over that value, as there is significant demand for properties in these cities and limited supply.